 tasks/main.yml (search for “Apply firewall rules”) for all possible settings.

 You can also allow hosts to communicate on specific networks (without port restrictions).
-E.g. you should add the IP range you will use for K8s network (the WireGuard subnet in our case) here since that’s the range we’ll use for Kubernetes services and they should be able to communicate without restrictions.
-Also add the range you will use later for Flannel overlay network (which is used for pod to pod communication if the pods that want to communicate are located on different hosts).
-The default IP range used in Flannel role is
+E.g. I add the IP range used for K8s network (the WireGuard subnet in our case) here since that’s the range I’ll use for Kubernetes services and they should be able to communicate without restrictions.
+I also add the range I’ll use later for

 10.8.0.0/24 for your WireGuard network

 If you want to avoid problems regarding the firewall rules blocking your Kubernetes traffic you can start with more relaxed settings and simply allow all three private IP ranges defined in RFC1918 e.g.:

 Next I change some system variables (

 proc filesystem).
 This settings are recommendations from Google which they use for their Google Compute Cloud OS images (see https://cloud.google.com/compute/docs/images/building-custom-os and https://cloud.google.com/compute/docs/import/configuring-imported-images).
 These are the default settings (if you are happy with this settings you don’t have to do anything but I recommend to verify if they work for your setup):